Look for California Scrub-Jays on the West Coast

-The raucous call of the California scrub-jay reflects its mischievous behavior.
-This bright blue western species loves peanuts.
+The raucous call of the bright blue California scrub-jay reflects its mischievous behavior.
+This western species loves to eat peanuts.

-California scrub-jays, formerly known as western scrub jays, are members of the crow or corvid family.
+The California scrub-jay, formerly known as the western scrub-jay, is a member of the corvid family.
 Western scrub-jays were split into two species—Woodhouse’s and California—in 2016.
 Both males and females are bright blue with a white belly and gray patch on the back.
 Unlike blue jays, they do not have a head crest.
 These birds measure 11 1/2 inches long with a wingspan of 15 1/2 inches.
-Learn how to identify and attract blue jays.

 California Scrub-Jay Nest and Eggs